Books by Gary McIlroy

 Other Writing

-An analysis of Annie Dillard's emphasis on fall in her work Pilgrim at Tinker Creek.
+An analysis of Annie Dillard’s descriptive and metaphorical treatment of fall in Pilgrim at Tinker Creek.

 "The dark night into which the year was plunging was not a sleep but an awakening, a new and necessary austerity, the sparer climate for which I longed.
 The shed trees were brittle and still, the creek light and cold, and my spirit holding its breath.”
 A. Dillard